theboylexis/theboylexis/README.md

 ## Currently

 - 🏦 **SEO Africa × Bank of America Fellow**, Technology Stream
-- 🤖 Built an **AI-powered health chatbot** using the Claude API as a Backend Developer Intern at **Voima**, a health-focused nonprofit.
-Now in beta testing while the team evaluates alternative model providers
-- 🌐 Completed a **Network Operations and Infrastructure internship** at the KNUST UITS Data Center.
-Configured PRTG monitoring across 4,205 devices, built Python automation scripts, and deployed a VoIP system using FreePBX and Asterisk
 - 🔧 Exploring **embedded systems** on the side.
 Sensor-driven ESP32 builds combining hardware I/O with firmware logic, alongside coursework in circuits and digital systems
 - 💼 **Technical Lead** at Golden Pacesetters, a student-founded startup offering web and mobile app development services
 - 🎓 GETFund Scholar, BSc Computer Engineering, KNUST.
 Graduating February 2028